 The accompanying financial statements have been prepared in conformity with generally accepted accounting principle, which contemplate continuation of the Company as a going concern.
-However, the Company has accumulated deficit of \$71,531 as of November 30, 2013.
+However, the Company has accumulated deficit of \$74,655 as of February 28, 2014.
 The Company currently has limited liquidity, and has not completed its efforts to establish a stabilized source of revenues sufficient to cover operating costs over an extended period of time.
+These factors raise substantial doubt regarding the Company's ability to continue as a going concern.